dragonstone v0.1.5-Alpha

 echo numbers

-Two examples of a Class with types.
+Two examples of a Class with types, one of which showing Unicode support again.

-def 😱(name: str) -> str
+def ๐ฑ(name: str) -> str

 echo "Hello, #{name}!"